Mentor for Youth

 Why become a Mentor?

 Our success rate at Bright Futures for Youth is a result of a comprehensive, year-round program aimed at helping empower youth, so they thrive as adults.
 A key proven success factor is the role of the mentor.
-Having someone who is not a family member or a teacher who invests their time means a great deal to a young person, especially if their family faces poverty, drug or alcohol addiction or other challenges that create unstable situations.
-Our youth become more confident, often do better in school and improve their social skills.
+Having someone who is not a family member or a teacher who invests their time means a great deal to a young person and may allow them to benefit in a multitude of ways:

 How to mentor during COVID?